docker/docs/docker-cloud/apps/volumes.md

 All reused data volumes are mounted on the same paths as in the source service.
-Containers must be on the same host in order to share volumes, so the containers of the new service will deploy to the same nodes where the source service containers are deployed.
+Containers must be on the same host in order to share volumes, so the containers of the new service deploy to the same nodes where the source service containers are deployed.

 > **Note**: A service with data volumes cannot be terminated until all services that are using its volumes have also been terminated.